oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 - OP in the health care federation joins the national eID federation as OP for authenticating medical personnel in governmental services in the national eID federation.
 - Client in the authorization federation also has a need to become an RP in the national eID federation.

-The purpose of a national OpenID federation profile should be to define additional requirements to OpenID federation in order to:
+The purpose of a national OpenID federation profile should be to define additional requirements to OpenID federation to:

 - Ensure the availability of critical functions and services to provide a low threshold for participation
 - Promote interoperability among implementations and use of common integration tools